 The related entities patent that Google has filed actually mentions the related entities index database.
 This is a database that stores concepts or entities, like pasta.
 These entities also have characteristics.
 Lasagna, for example, is a pasta.
 It’s also made of dough.
 And it’s food.
 Now, by analyzing the characteristics of entities, they can be grouped and categorized in all kinds of different ways.
 This allows Google to better understand how words are related, and, therefore, to better understand context.

-Now, all of this leads us to two very important points:
+So, how does Google understand text exactly?
+What we know leads us to two very important points:

 Easier texts which clearly reflect relationships between concepts don’t just benefit your readers, they help Google as well.
 Difficult, inconsistent and writing with poor structure is more difficult to understand for both humans and machines.
 You can help the search engine understand your texts by focusing on: